PageRank: History

-Larry Page and Sergey Brin developed PageRank at Stanford University in 1996 as part of a research project about a new kind of search engine.
+Larry Page and Sergey Brin developed PageRank at Stanford University in 1996 as part of a research project to consider a new kind of search engine differentiated from then-dominant players like DEC's AltaVista.
 An interview with Héctor García-Molina, Stanford Computer Science professor and advisor to Sergey, provides background into the development of the page-rank algorithm.
 Sergey Brin had the idea that information on the web could be ordered in a hierarchy by "link popularity": a page ranks higher as there are more links to it.
 The system was developed with the help of Scott Hassan and Alan Steremberg, both of whom were cited by Page and Brin as being critical to the development of Google.
 Rajeev Motwani and Terry Winograd co-authored with Page and Brin the first paper about the project, describing PageRank and the initial prototype of the Google search engine, published in 1998.
 Shortly after, Page and Brin founded Google Inc., the company behind the Google search engine.
 While just one of many factors that determine the ranking of Google search results, PageRank continues to provide the basis for all of Google's web-search tools.

 The name "PageRank" plays on the name of developer Larry Page, as well as of the concept of a web page.
-The word is a trademark of Google, and the PageRank process has been patented.
+The word is a trademark of Google, and the PageRank process was patented, with the patent granted in 2001, and now expired.
 However, the patent is assigned to Stanford University and not to Google.
 Google has exclusive license rights on the patent from Stanford University.
 The university received 1.8 million shares of Google in exchange for use of the patent; it sold the shares in 2005 for $336 million.